openforis/sepal-doc/docs/source/index.rst

 About the platform
 ------------------

 SEPAL is part of the `Open Foris <http://www.openforis.org>`__ Suite of Tools.
 The platform allows users to query and process satellite data quickly and efficiently, tailor their products for local needs, and produce sophisticated and relevant geospatial analyses.
-Harnessing cloud-based supercomputers and modern geospatial data infrastructures (e.g. GEE), the interface enables access and processing of historical satellite data as well as newer data from Landsat and higher-resolution data from Europe’s Copernicus program.
+Harnessing cloud-based supercomputers and modern geospatial data infrastructures (e.g. GEE), the interface enables users to access and process historical satellite data as well as newer data from Landsat and higher-resolution data from Europe’s Copernicus programme.

 SEPAL is a cloud computing-based platform for autonomous land monitoring using remotely sensed data.
-It is a combination of GEE and open-source software such as GDAL, Jupyter, the Open Foris Geospatial Toolkit, ORFEO Toolbox, Python, R, R Shiny Server, R Studio Server, and SNAP Toolkit.
-The platform allows users to access powerful cloud-computing resources to query, access and process satellite data quickly and efficiently for creating advanced analyses.
+It is a combination of GEE and open-source software such as GDAL, Jupyter, the Open Foris Geospatial Toolkit, ORFEO Toolbox, Python, R, R Shiny Server, R Studio Server, and the SNAP Toolkit.
+The platform allows users to access powerful cloud-computing resources to query, access and process satellite data quickly and efficiently for conducting advanced analyses.

 .. line-break::